 Don’t mix baking soda and vinegar!A while back, I read an excellent post by Melanie Rimmer on the blog Bean-Sprouts.
 She’s no longer writing the blog, but this post remains and I refer others to it often.
 She says:

 Other recipes often recommend that you mix vinegar with bicarb to make a sooper-dooper cleaning agent.
 Actually that would make a lot of impressive looking bubbles but result in something with approximately the cleaning power of salt water.
 A basic understanding of chemistry (or baking) would help clear some of this up.

-Melanie goes on to explain that baking soda neutralizes vinegar.
-She calls baking soda alkaline.
-The Arm & Hammer Company says it’s neither alkaline nor acid.
-Either way, it counteracts any cleaning power that the vinegar might have, creates a mass of bubbles when CO2 is released (which can be good for creating a volcano or unclogging a drain but not so much for cleaning), and leaves you with a salty mess.
+Melanie goes on to explain that baking soda neutralizes vinegar (thus counteracting any cleaning power that the vinegar might have), creates a mass of bubbles when CO2 is released (which can be good for creating a volcano or unclogging a drain but not so much for cleaning), and leaves you with a salty mess.

 So how do we use it?
 This is the container we use for sprinkling just the right amount of baking soda for the job.
 It’s stainless steel and very sturdy.
 I think I got it at one of those kitchen supply stores.